Building a documentation site with Docusaurus

-Last month, I had the opportunity to build and maintain my first documentation site, which is about banking APIs (I will update details once the final version will be online by the end of 2021 summer).
+Last month, I had the opportunity to build and maintain my first documentation site, the Xpollens banking APIs.

 Obviously I reached for the most adequate solution, with a preference on React-based tool.
 I evaluated Vuepress, Docz, Next.js, and Docusaurus.js.

 The last one was the retained solution as it seems to be the most used documentation framework, but especially encompasses a lot of the features asked for this project.